 Mark and Leisa's work is being done in an open, collaborative, and transparent way, involving everyone in the Drupal community.
 The work is happening in a number of locations, and the best place to keep track of it all is at D7UX.org.
 Mark and Leisa also often hang out with the usability team on

 #drupal-usability on irc.freenode.net, and even have been known to venture into

-Some of the activities to date have included some 'blue sky design workshops' with community members at DrupalCon DC, one on one interviews a range of members of the the Drupal community and many potential future Drupal users, asking you to share the Drupal administration modifications you're already made and others you'd like to see made.
-As the work has progressed they have shared work in progress on Flickr, shared ideas, process and prototypes in videos on YouTube, conducted user testing on those prototypes (and reviewed some of your findings through crowdsourced usability testing), and much more.
+Some of the activities to date have included some 'blue sky design workshops' with community members at DrupalCon DC, one-on-one interviews with members of the the Drupal community and potential future Drupal users, and more.
+As the work has progressed they have shared work in progress on Flickr, conducted user testing on those prototypes, and much more.

 Since then, Mark and Leisa have revised many of their prototypes based on the feedback that was provided, and continues to be provided by the larger Drupal community.
-The latest versions are available from D7UX.org.
 They aren't finished yet, but Mark and Leisa will be helping us until the end of July.
 Expect more mockups, working prototypes and lots of user testing and iterations.
 Eventually, we should also have some style guides.
-If you're interested in participating (and the more people who participate, the better Drupal 7 will be), you can view a list of current activities as well as well as the project framework, where the current thinking around 14 separate topics is being centrally collected and discussed.

 However, beautiful usability improvements are no good to anyone unless they have code behind them.
 In my next blog post, I'll write about the next steps, and how we can all help translate these mockups into working code.